←

 Trading Fair Value Gaps on a Prop Trading Account

 In the Hash Hedge two-phase challenge, traders receive a 90/10 profit split in their favor after reaching the funded stage.
 Consistent execution with clearly defined trading rules offers a much greater edge than randomly chasing momentum.
+Ultimately, disciplined risk management — not aggressive entries — is what determines whether a trader successfully passes a prop challenge.

 FAQ